RigglePrime/SS13-tools/ss13_tools/log_buddy/README.md

   - `%location Bar`
   - `%location -e Medbay Central` (you must provide the whole name)
   - `%location Medbay`
+- `%list_locations`: lists all of the different possible locations in our current filtered logs
+  - `%list_locations`
+- `%who`: lists all connected ckeys, recognised by the logs
+  - `%who`
 - `%radius`: sorts the logs by time.
 You don't need to call this as they're automatically sorted
   - `%radius 50 62 2 10` (x=50, y=60, z=2, radius=10)
 - `%type`: filters by log type.
 To get all types, type `LogType.list()`. `%` mandatory